 In addition to the Tehama County Waste Awareness Curriculum Portfolio, the California Education and Environmental Initiative of the California Environmental Protection Agency (EPA) developed an outstanding reference for teaching the relationship between Mass Production, Marketing and Consumption During the Roaring Twenties and its impact on natural systems.
 The EPA also produced an engaging lesson plan to accompany Dr. Seuss’ The Lorax highlighting resource conservation and overconsumption.
 Visit the California Education and the Environment Initiative (EEI) website to view complete free state-sponsored K-12 curriculum that teaches science and history-social science standards through an environmental lens.
 Additionally, EEI curriculum supports the Common Core.

-To schedule a classroom lesson, prep session and/or receive the Agency’s Tehama County Educators Waste Awareness Enewsletter, please contact the Agency Recycling Coordinator or call (530) 528-1103.
+To schedule a classroom lesson, prep session and/or receive the Agency’s Tehama County Educators Waste Awareness Enewsletter, please contact the Agency Recycling Program Analyst or call (530) 528-1103.

 Implementing Classroom Recycling